RAPcores/rapcores/docs/register_map.rst

 Status: Access to system state
 Configuration: Parameters for device setup
 Telemetry: Synchronized data snapshots
-Command: Sets movement segment parameters
+Command: Sets move segment parameters

 For the purposes of controlling RAPcores, the Telemetry and Command registers are used to set and observe the movements of the motors.
 In applications that use SPI, these two registers may be accessed concurrently.